jon-jacky/home/commonplace.md

 - <http://www.tomandmaria.com/Tom/Writing/CACMInnovatorsAssemble.pdf> -
-  Innovators Assemble: Ada Lovelace, Walter Isaacson, and the Superheroines of Computing, by Thomas Haig and Mark Priestly *Communications of the ACM*, Sep 2015, vol 58, no 9, pps.
-20 -- 27.,
+  Innovators Assemble: Ada Lovelace, Walter Isaacson, and the Superheroines of Computing, by Thomas Haig and Mark Priestly in *Communications of the ACM*, Sep 2015, vol 58, no 9, pps.
+20 -- 27.

   "The   fastest-selling   history   of  computing  book  ever  published is  Walter  Isaacson's  *The  Innovators:  How  a Group of Hackers,